How to Start a Dropshipping Business in 2022

 Just because it’s a lucrative market doesn’t mean you’ll enjoy the process, or have it be the kind of business you want to run over the long run.

-Once the sale is made in your store, your supplier receives the order and will ship to the customer, directly from the warehouse.
+Once the sale is made in your store using WordPress or a website builder, your supplier receives the order and will ship to the customer, directly from the warehouse.

 There’s no need to deal with ordering, storing, packaging, and shipping.